orsenthil/senthil.learntosolveit.com-deploy/posts/2004/07/24/vaishnavi-got-placed-at-futuresoft.md

 .. title: Vaishnavi got Placed at FutureSoft
 .. slug: vaishnavi-got-placed-at-futuresoft
 .. date: 2004-07-24 16:27:00
-.. tags:
+.. tags: success, placement, futuresoft
-.. category: General
+.. category: Achievements
-.. description:
+.. description: Vaishnavi's placement at FutureSoft is a moment of pride and celebration.
-.. categories: General
+.. categories: Achievements
 .. wp-status: publish

 On Friday, I called home, and Ashwini picked up the phone.
 Immediately, I